tristanic/isolde/isolde/docs/source/tools/gui/getting_started.rst

 model into one or more experimental maps.
 This is achieved via an interactive implementation of `molecular dynamics flexible fitting (MDFF)`__.
-In brief, MDFF converts your map into a field of potential energies overlaid on a molecular dynamics simulation, with each feeling a force proportional to the energy gradient at its current position.
+In brief, MDFF converts your map into a field of potential energies overlaid on a molecular dynamics simulation, with each atom feeling a force proportional to the energy gradient at its current position.
 In effect, this causes atoms to "fall" into the high-density regions of the map.